KWAIOTO CONCEPT

 I grew up in Ginza.

 Not the Ginza of luxury brands.
-Not the Ginza of postcards.
-Not the Ginza of neon.
+Not neon.
+Not postcards.

 Another Ginza.

 I never experienced the war.
-Yet I grew up surrounded by its residue.
+Yet I grew up inside its residue.

 Places I Loved